adidas/api-guidelines/general-guidelines/validating-api-descriptions.md

 ### Adidas general rules

-* `paths-camelCase` - All YAML/JSON paths MUST follow camelCase.
+* `adidas-paths-camelCase` - All YAML/JSON paths MUST follow camelCase.
-* `definitions-camelCase-alphanumeric` - All YAML/JSON definitions MUST follow fields-camelCase and be ASCII alphanumeric characters or `_` or `$`.
+* `adidas-definitions-camelCase-alphanumeric` - All YAML/JSON definitions MUST follow fields-camelCase and be ASCII alphanumeric characters or `_` or `$`.
-* `properties-camelCase-alphanumeric` - All JSON Schema properties MUST follow fields-camelCase and be ASCII alphanumeric characters or `_` or `$`.
+* `adidas-properties-camelCase-alphanumeric` - All JSON Schema properties MUST follow fields-camelCase and be ASCII alphanumeric characters or `_` or `$`.
-* `request-GET-no-body` - A 'GET' request MUST NOT accept a 'body` parameter.
+* `adidas-request-GET-no-body` - A 'GET' request MUST NOT accept a 'body` parameter.
-* `uri-template-cannot-dash` - The 'URI' template (RFC 6570 - https://tools.ietf.org/html/rfc6570) cannot contain a '-' character.
+* `adidas-uri-template-cannot-dash` - The 'URI' template (RFC 6570 - https://tools.ietf.org/html/rfc6570) cannot contain a '-' character.
-* `headers-no-x-headers` - All 'HTTP' headers SHOULD NOT include 'X-' headers (https://tools.ietf.org/html/rfc6648).
+* `adidas-headers-no-x-headers` - All 'HTTP' headers SHOULD NOT include 'X-' headers (https://tools.ietf.org/html/rfc6648).
-* `headers-hyphenated-pascal-case` - All `HTTP` headers MUST use `Hyphenated-Pascal-Case` notation.
+* `adidas-headers-hyphenated-pascal-case` - All `HTTP` headers MUST use `Hyphenated-Pascal-Case` notation.

 ### Adidas OAS2/Swagger rules

-* `protocol-https-only` - ALL requests MUST go through `https` protocol only.
+* `adidas-oas2-protocol-https-only` - ALL requests MUST go through `https` protocol only.
-* `request-support-json` - Every request SHOULD support `application/json` media type.
+* `adidas-oas2-request-support-json` - Every request SHOULD support `application/json` media type.
-* `example-exists-in-parameters` - All models MUST have a valid example.
+* `adidas-oas2-example-exists-in-parameters` - All models MUST have a valid example.
-* `response-success-hal` - All success responses MUST be of media type `application/hal+json`.
+* `adidas-oas2-response-success-hal` - All success responses MUST be of media type `application/hal+json`.
-* `response-error-problem` - All error responses MUST be of media type `application/problem+json`.
+* `adidas-oas2-response-error-problem` - All error responses MUST be of media type `application/problem+json`.

 ### Adidas OAS3 rules

-* `request-support-json-oas3` - Every request MUST support `application/json` media type.
+* `adidas-oas3-request-support-json` - Every request MUST support `application/json` media type.
-* `valid-example-in-parameters` - Examples must be valid against their defined schema.
+* `adidas-oas3-valid-example-in-parameters` - Examples must be valid against their defined schema.
-* `valid-example-in-definitions` - Examples must be valid against their defined schema.
+* `adidas-oas3-valid-example-in-definitions` - Examples must be valid against their defined schema.
-* `protocol-https-only-oas3` - ALL requests MUST go through `https` protocol only.
+* `adidas-oas3-protocol-https-only` - ALL requests MUST go through `https` protocol only.
-* `response-success-hal-oas3` - All success responses MUST be of media type `application/hal+json`.
+* `adidas-oas3-response-success-hal` - All success responses MUST be of media type `application/hal+json`.
-* `response-success-hal-body-oas3` - All success responses MUST follow `application/hal+json` schema.
+* `adidas-oas3-response-success-hal-body` - All success responses MUST follow `application/hal+json` schema.